MediaSFU/MediaSFUOpen/README.md

 You can revert to the non-`_backup` files anytime.
 The backups are provided as the safe default if you hit any instability.

+> Cloud/NAT users (AWS/GCP/Azure): After setting your public `ip`, ensure mediasoup transports advertise it by setting `announcedIp` in `listenIps` (see the installation step for the exact before/after snippet).

 ---

 MediaSFU offers a cutting-edge streaming experience that empowers users to customize their recordings and engage their audience with high-quality streams.
 Whether you're a content creator, educator, or business professional, MediaSFU provides the tools you need to elevate your streaming game.